My Encounter With The Stripped Taxi Driver In Abuja

-"How nice you are to a loaf of bread depends on our hungry you are"
+"How nice you are to a loaf of bread depends on how hungry you are"

 I was in Abuja recently, and took a taxi that had a man with tribal marks; he was wearing a stripped shirt, interestingly a stripped trouser, and had a stripped tie.
 He reminded me of a wrestling referee, or umpire.
 Before I could ask further questions he slotted in a CD and alas it was playing an old Sunny Ade Classic.

 I knew he was Yoruba, we know ourselves very well, naturally we started discussing Nigeria, before long, the blame game started, he thought it was the Hausa man, or the Igbo man, I thought it was the Christian, he blamed the Muslims.

 I told him I would never vote Buhari, he said he will never vote Jonathan, I told him I do not like Atiku, he said, “god forbid” anything with Amaechi or kwankwanso.

 What is wrong with us as a people, is there hope, any way forward for Nigeria?
 The taxi driver told me that while a sizable number only saw hopelessness and despair, a good number viewed everything with a sense of optimism.